spolade/FWI/README.md

 ## How to run

-Each function/indicator includes a description of its aim, inputs, outputs and corresponding references.
+Each submodule includes a description of its aim, inputs, outputs and corresponding referenences.
 The following is an example of how to run the `FWI applications` in a Python environment:

 ```
 import xarray as xr